plotly/plotly.py/doc/python/renderers.md

 Next, we will show how to configure the default renderer.
 After that, we will describe all of the built-in renderers and discuss why you might choose to use each one.

+!!! note

-> Note: The `renderers` framework is a generalization of the `plotly.offline.iplot` and `plotly.offline.plot` functions that were the recommended way to display figures prior to `plotly.py` version 4.
+    The `renderers` framework is a generalization of the `plotly.offline.iplot` and `plotly.offline.plot` functions that were the recommended way to display figures prior to `plotly.py` version 4.
 These functions have been reimplemented using the `renderers` framework and are still supported for backward compatibility, but they will not be discussed here.

 #### Setting The Default Renderer